 Standing Powerfully; Feet/Legs

-In short; a more comfortable body has weight and pressure distributed across as much area as possible.
-A more comfortable body is less injury prone, which means less shoulder and neck issues, fewer trips to the doctor and even less lower back pain!
+In short; a more comfortable body has weight and pressure distributed across as much of your body as possible.
+A more comfortable body is less injury-prone, which means less shoulder and neck issues, and fewer trips to the doctor!

 Stand Like Superman; The Upper Body

 If you’d like, check out the full, short post on How to Stand Like Superman.
-Or, watch this one-minute video clip to see what a difference poor posture and attractive body posture can make:
+Or, watch this one-minute video clip to see what a difference posture can make and how much sexier you can become in literally seconds:

 - Pull your shoulders back